venuscloud-ltd/venuscloud-ltd.github.io/index.md

 ## Our Latest Startup
 Our latest start-up [Tegant VPN](https://tegant.com) has been the signature of our success.
 We have poured much of our finest coding abilities into our own SaaS and offer the best possible VPN solutions to our customers.

-Below, you will find a chart of how our user base has been growing rapidly since January 2019 until June 2020.
+Below, you will find a chart of how our user base has been growing rapidly from January 2019 until June 2020.

 <img src="tegant_user_growth.png" alt="Tegant User Growth Chart" style="display: block; margin: 0 auto;">